volab/IoT_EPS/_1_userDoc/source/softDev.rst

    :width: 128 px

 To display IPs, states and errors.
 Exemple: time server and Wifi accessibility...

+On the above screen, only Date, time and state can change.
+Ip adress stay the same to the next reboot !

+So the right place to put it it at the end of setup loop.

+I place methods in the CSystem class not very logic.
+The right way to do it should be to creat a new dedicate dislayMessageClass.

 ===============================
 Eccueils et autres difficultés